 By bringing ‘the best of YouTube’ to the big screen, two audiences met: a new generation of film fans discovers De Uitkijk and ‘quality cinema’ while an older audience discovered the ‘wondrous world’ of web film.
 At the heart of the (ongoing) promotion campaign are the monthly theme evenings, which are introduced live by the editorial team.
 Creating an intimate and memorable cinema experience worth spreading amongst friends and relatives.
 And generating a lot of return visits.
 E-mail and website were used to inform, activate and connect (prospective) members.
 Low-budget posters and flyers are used in the cinema itself.

 This professional campaign titled 'Upload cinema' was published in Netherlands in June, 2009.
 It was created by ad agency: Lowe.
 This Ambient medium campaign is related to the Recreation, Leisure industry and contains 1 media asset.
-It was submitted almost 13 years ago.
+It was submitted over 13 years ago.

 Advertising Agency: LOWE/DRAFTFCB Amsterdam, The Netherlands